MI-AFP/tutorials/tutorials/06_io-test-doc.md

          quickCheck (withMaxSuccess 100000 prop_AddCommutative)
 ```

-QuickCheck generates automatically randomized values (tries to start with cornercases) and find a counterexample.
+QuickCheck generates automatically randomized values (tries to start with cornercases) and finds a counterexample.
 There is some default behavior that you can override, for example, request more random values.

 ```
 % runhaskell qctests.hs